rderosa1/movie_blog_rails_app/README.md

 MovieMassacre is a fully functional fullstack CRUD app including authentication and authorization, utilizing ruby on rails for the back end, and REACT for the front end.

 ### MovieMassacre is a Blog site for cinephiles.
 Have an opinion about a movie you've seen? who doesn't?
 Take to the internet to respectfully share that opinion with others, and, through other's posts and comments, get to know what others think, as well as what they think about your opinions, in what will be an intelligent and collected dialogue I'm sure.
+MovieMassacre is a site to freely share your opinons through posts and comments, about movies and how they make us feel.
 It was designed as part of the Mandalorians winter 2020 Software Engineering Immersive cohort at General Assembly.

+This app was created using sseveral technologies, including; React/React Router for front-end data rendering, cors and bcrypt for authentication, and  Ruby and rails for backend, database migration and maintenance.

 ### MVP
 * This project includes authentication and authorization capability.